The Cameo, Edinburgh: Jim Poole

 In 1947 the cinema was purchased by Jim Poole (1911–1998), a member of the Poole family, known for their touring Myriorama shows and who ran cinemas in Scotland and England.
 He had been in charge of two of the family's cinemas in Aberdeen before the Second World War, and after a posting as army entertainments officer in the Middle East, wanted to open a venue in Edinburgh where he could show foreign films.
 The cinema was refurbished and was renamed the Cameo by the new owner, re-opening in 1949.

 The Cameo included art house and 'continental' films in its repertoire and started its association with the Edinburgh Film Festival in 1949, when it presented a 'Continental Film Festival', including a screen version of Sartre's Les jeux sont faits, alongside the documentaries being shown by the Edinburgh Film Guild.
 Monsieur Hulot's Holiday (1953) and Annie Hall (1977) were among Poole's successes in attracting good audiences for films not being shown by the big chains.

 Poole had begun by rescuing a decaying building with a leaky roof.
 Later he was able to take over an adjacent shop and applied for the cinema to be licensed to sell alcoholic drinks.
 In December 1963, it became the first cinema bar in the city, despite neighbours' objections.

 Once the Edinburgh Filmhouse had opened in 1979 a few hundred yards away, the Cameo was no longer the only public cinema in Edinburgh showing alternative and foreign-language films.
-When Poole retired in September 1982 the Cameo shut, and was put on the market as a 483 seat single screen cimena.
+When Poole retired in September 1982 the Cameo shut, and was put on the market as a 483 seat single screen cinema.